pelahi/VELOCIraptor-STF/doc/getting.rst

             | ``VR_ADIOS``: boolean on whether to include ADIOS support
             | ``ADIOS_DIR``: specify a local directory containing ADIOS library.

+    * Enable variation in input
+        * to allow particles in input to be outside the periodic bounds
+            | ``VR_PARTICLES_OUTSIDE_PERIOD_LIMIT``: boolean to allow particles to be outside periodic limit and be wrapped into periodic volume.
+Enable this only if you are certain that particles can be outside volume.
+Otherwise, error report by VR might indicate incorrect reading of the input.

     * To set directories of required libraries
         * Set the directories of the following libraries
             | ``GSL_DIR =``